How a Long-Term Business LOC Actually Works

 Long-Term Business LOC Lenders in 2026

-The table below covers the main options across bank, online, and government-backed categories.
-Rate ranges are indicative — your final rate depends on creditworthiness, revenue, and time in business.
+The table below covers bank, online, and government-backed options.
+Your final rate depends on creditworthiness and revenue.

 Lender Line Size Term / Renewal Rate Range Min.
 Revenue Best For